Baraka-Assignment/Frontend/README.md

 ### Step 2 : `cd <directory>`
 Changes the directory to the one you cloned the project into.\
-Instead of <directory>, enter the directory you cloned the project into.
+Instead of "<directory>", enter the directory you cloned the project into.

 ### Step 3: `npm install`